-Source: Field Survey, 2025
+Source: Field Survey of 2025

-Among the sustainable practices adopted, efficient water use was the most common, the table reveals that 112 (29.5%) of respondents.
-This was followed by crop rotation at 84 (22.1%), organic farming at 76 (20.0%), and the use of renewable energy sources at 50 (13.2%).
-However, 58 (15.3%) of respondents had not adopted any sustainable practices.
-These results indicate that the adoption of agricultural technologies is encouraging environmentally friendly farming practices among a majority of users.
+Among the sustainable practices adopted, efficient water use was the most common, with 112 (29.5%) respondents.
+This was followed by crop rotation at 84 (22.1%), organic farming at 76 (20.0%), and renewable energy sources at 50 (13.2%).
+However, 58 (15.3%) respondents did not adopt any sustainable practices.
+These results indicate that the adoption of agricultural technologies encourages environmentally friendly farming practices among most users.

 Normality Test

-Table 7 Normality Test (Shapiro-Wilk Test) on Objective 3
+Table 7 Normality test (Shapiro-Wilk Test) on Objective 3